openaps/AndroidAPSdocs/docs/EN/Configuration/Watchfaces.md

 Wizard in Menu (default On): Allow wizard interface in main menu to input Carbs and set Bolus from watch

-Prime in Menu (default Off):
+Prime in Menu (default Off): Allow Prime / Fill action from watch

 Single Target (default On):

+- On: you set a single value for TT
+- Off: you set Low target and high target for TT

-Wizard Percentage (default Off): Allow bolus correction from wizard (percentage)
+Wizard Percentage (default Off): Allow bolus correction from wizard (value entered in percentage before confirmation notification)

 ### Version Number

+## Troubleshooting the wear app:

+*  On Android Wear 2.0 the watch screen does not install by itself anymore.
+You need to go into the playstore on the watch (not the same as the phone playstore) and find it in the category apps installed on your phone, from there you can activate it.
+Also enable auto update.
+*  Sometimes it helps to re-sync the apps to the watch as it can be a bit slow to do so itself: Android Wear > Cog icon > Watch name > Resync apps.
+*  Enable ADB debugging in Developer Options (on watch), connect the watch via USB and start the Wear app once in Android Studio.

 ## View Nightscout data